 • Consider the Infant’s Developmental Stage: Preterm babies take a bit more time to regulate their body temperature , so you may keep the temperature slightly warmer while watching them carefully for signs of overheating.

-A number of factors can affect room temperature , from the type of insulation to the room’s location within the house.
+A number of factors can affect room temperature, from the type of insulation to the room’s location within the house.
 For example, bedrooms on a higher floor tend to have warmer temperatures.
 Be mindful of how the temperature might change within the house, and consider choosing cooler rooms for the family to sleep in during the summer months.

 Signs Your Baby Is Too Hot or Too Cold

 Sweating and feeling hot to the touch can be signs of overheating.
 If your baby gets too cold, their skin may feel cool to the touch, or they may shiver.
-Pale skin, breathing difficulties, limpness, vomiting, feeding difficulties, irritability, and fatigue can all be signs of hypothermia.
+Pale or grey skin, breathing difficulties, limpness, vomiting, feeding difficulties, irritability, and fatigue can all be signs of hypothermia.

 To check your baby’s temperature, touch your baby’s chest or abdomen, as these areas can give you a more accurate reading.
 If the room temperature is at a comfortable temperature but your baby appears too hot or too cold, contact your pediatrician.